rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

 ![nordmart-review-bg-blue](images/nordmart-review-bg-green.png)

     This is a simple example to show how we can automate a blue green deployment using GitOps.
-However, we did not remove the previous deployment of nordmart-review, in the real world we would do this.
+However, we did not remove the previous deployment of `nordmart-review`, in the real world we would do this.